API Terms of Use

 - With 30 days notice for other policy violations

-- With 90 days notice for business reasons
+- With 90 days notice for material business or operational reasons

 9. Liability